gradle/native-samples/README.md

 > tree ../repo/
 ```

-This will build and publish the debug and release binaries for each library and executables.
+This will build and publish the debug and release binaries.
 The binaries are published to a repository in the `cpp/repo` directory.

 ## Simple Library (simple-library)